dotnet/AspNetCore.Docs/aspnetcore/publishing/iis.md

 ### Installer unable to obtain VC++ Redistributable

-* **Installer Exception:** ErrorCode = 0x80070002 - The system cannot find the file specified.
+* **Installer Exception:** 0x80072efd - Unspecified error

+* **Installer Log Exception\*:** Error 0x80072efd: Failed to execute EXE package.

+\*The log is located at C:\Users\{USER}\AppData\Local\Temp\dd_DotNetCoreWinSvrHosting__{timestamp}.log.

 Troubleshooting:

 * If the server does not have Internet access while installing the server hosting bundle, this exception will occur when the installer is prevented from obtaining the *Microsoft Visual C++ 2015 Redistributable (x64)*.
 You may obtain an installer from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53840).
+If the installer fails, you may not receive the .NET Core runtime required to host portable applications.
+If you plan to host portable applications, confirm that the runtime is installed in Programs &amp; Features.
+You may obtain a runtime installer from [.NET Downloads](https://www.microsoft.com/net/download/core).
+After installing the runtime, restart the server or restart IIS by executing **net stop was /y** followed by **net start w3svc** from the command line.

 ### Platform conflicts with RID